 Single-contract communication

-For examples of communication between multiple deployed contracts see: Multi-contract communication.
+For examples of communication between multiple deployed contracts, see: Multi-contract communication.

 How to make a basic reply

-import "@stdlib/deploy";contract Example with Deployable { receive() { self.reply("Hello, World!".asComment()); // asComment converts a String to a Cell with a comment }}
+contract Example { receive() { self.reply("Hello, World!".asComment()); // asComment converts a String to a Cell with a comment }}

 How to send a simple message

-import "@stdlib/deploy";contract Example with Deployable { receive() { send(SendParameters{ bounce: true, // default to: sender(), // or another destination address value: ton("0.01"), // attached amount of Tons to send body: "Hello from Tact!".asComment(), // comment (optional) }); }}
+contract Example { receive() { send(SendParameters { bounce: true, // default to: sender(), // or another destination address value: ton("0.01"), // attached amount of TON to send body: "Hello from Tact!".asComment(), // comment (optional) }); }}

 How to send a message with the entire balance

-If we need to send the whole balance of the smart contract, then we should use the SendRemainingBalance
+If we need to send the whole balance of the smart contract, we should use the SendRemainingBalance

 send mode.
 Alternatively, we can use mode: 128